Jump back to chapter selection.

 Melting:

-Instead of calculating the correlation function rr we now analyse the local (onsite) fluctuation, i.e r=r,
+Instead of calculating the correlation function for rr we now analyse the local (onsite) fluctuation, meaning r=r,

-With ωk=clk and the fact the number of degrees of freedom are limited, as described in Sect.?? (kkD), we find
+With ωk=clk and the fact the number of degrees of freedom are limited, as described in the Debye model of lattice specific heat (kkD), we find for 3D:

-condition that the lattice is stable for u2<Lm2a2.
-Thus we obtain a melting temperate Tm with
+condition that the lattice is stable for u2<Lma.
+Thus we obtain a melting temperature Tm from the high-T limit:

 where Mi=ρma3 is the atomic mass per unit cell.
-Note that usually Lm0.1 give a reasonable estimate for Tm.
+Note that usually Lm0.1 gives a reasonable estimate for Tm.

-At sufficiently low temperature we can also observe quantum melting which occurs due to quantum fluctuations, the zero-point motion of the atoms in a lattice.
-We consider TΘD and fix the temperature,
+At sufficiently low temperature we can also observe quantum melting, which occurs due to quantum fluctuations, the zero-point motion of the atoms in a lattice.
+We consider TΘD and fix the temperature (effectively T0 for quantum melting point calculation based on material parameters),

 Lower Dimensions:

 We consider the elastic medium at lower dimensions.
-For two dimensions, we rewrite the equation as,
+For two dimensions, the integral becomes (density of states kdk):

-and find that for all temperatures T>0 the integral diverges at lower integral boundary ("infrared divergence").
-Only at T=0 we find
+and find that for all temperatures T>0 the integral diverges at the lower integration boundary ("infrared divergence" due to 1/k from coth(x)2/x for small x).
+Only at T=0 (where coth(x)1) we find

-finite.
-Thus in two dimension the lattice forming an elastic medium is only stable at zero temperature.
-But still we can have quantum melting, if the lattice becomes sufficiently soft.
-In one dimension, the equation turns into
+is finite.
+Thus in two dimensions the lattice forming an elastic medium is only stable at zero temperature according to this model if long-wavelength fluctuations are not cut off by finite system size.
+However, we can still have quantum melting if the lattice becomes sufficiently soft.
+In one dimension, the integral becomes (density of states dk):

-which (infrared) diverges at all temperatures including T=0.
-Quantum and thermal fluctuations are strong enough in one dimension to destabilise any lattice.
+which (infrared) diverges at all temperatures including T=0 (due to 1/k2 at small k for T>0, and 1/k at T=0).
+Quantum and thermal fluctuations are strong enough in one dimension to destabilise any lattice of infinite extent.